glidaa/userscience.org/_posts/user-science-is-a-philosophy.md

 excerpt: User Science is a philosophy...

 ---
-**“, applied as a framework, with accepted laws, and an empirical method of acquiring knowledge of users scientifically.”**
+“User Science is a philosophy, applied as a framework, with accepted laws, and an empirical method of acquiring knowledge of users scientifically.”

 > **Michael Castleman**